-- Formal morning session which covers the areas where the General Assembly decides, the Board's report on its main activities and plans as well as any other relevant topic; - Afternoon's business session which informally addresses a specific topical theme (such as instant payments, blockchain, PSD2/API, IoT, cybersecurity...) with the participation of outside speakers and includes a debate with the General Assembly members.
+Formal morning session which covers the areas where the General Assembly decides, the Board's report on its main activities and plans as well as any other relevant topic;

+Afternoon's business session which informally addresses a specific topical theme with the participation of outside speakers and includes a debate with the General Assembly members.

-The Board is the EPC's main decision-making body except for what is the preserve of the General Assembly or has been delegated to the Scheme Management Board.
-All communities are directly or indirectly (through coalitions) represented on the Board.
-It focuses on new developments, strategic issues and ERPB-related matters essentially related to all payment domains other than the existing SEPA schemes (these activities are collectively called 'Module 2' with 'Module 1' being the scheme management activities under the Scheme Management Board's authority).
+The Board is the EPC's main decision-making body except for what is the preserve of the General Assembly or has been delegated to a Scheme Management Body.
+All communities of Members are directly or indirectly (through coalitions) represented on the Board.
+It focuses on new developments, strategic issues and ERPB-related matters essentially related to all payment domains other than the existing SEPA schemes (these activities are collectively called 'Module 2' with 'Module 1' being the scheme management activities under the Payment Scheme Management Board's authority).

-The Scheme Management Board (SMB) - directly or indirectly representing scheme participant member communities - manages the existing SEPA schemes (i.e. SCT, SCT Inst, SDD Core, SDD B2B), under delegated authority granted by the Board.
+The Payment Scheme Management Board (PSMB) - directly or indirectly representing scheme participant member communities - manages the existing SEPA payment schemes (i.e. SCT, SCT Inst, SDD Core, SDD B2B), under a delegated authority granted by the Board.

-Both the Board and the SMB are supported by Working Groups, Support Groups and Task Forces which are established by the Board or the SMB, are open to all member communities and act upon a formal (permanent or temporary) mandate and against an approved work plan (with clearly articulated deliverables, timelines and benefits).
+Both the Board and the PSMB are supported by Working Groups, Support Groups and Task Forces which are established by the Board or the PSMB, are open to all member communities and act upon a formal (permanent or temporary) mandate and against an approved work plan (with clearly articulated deliverables, timelines and benefits).